daveesplana/Droodle-Bot/README.md

 # Droodle Discord Bot
-The bot is only meant for our private server, and the majority of the codes can be accessible and modified.
+The bot is only meant for our private server.

+You are free to make use of my codes.

 # Requirements
 - Python 3.8 or Higher